SB-1967

 Plain Language

-Covered entities must ensure that their AI tools are open to inspection by the Insurance Commissioner for audit or compliance review purposes.
-Additionally, the entity's written policies and procedures must contain disclosures about the use and oversight of AI tools.
-These two requirements together create a regulatory transparency obligation — the AI tool must be auditable by the Commissioner, and internal governance documentation must address how the tool is used and overseen.
+AI tools used in utilization review must be open to inspection by the Oklahoma Insurance Commissioner for audit or compliance review purposes.
+Additionally, the entity's written policies and procedures must contain disclosures about the use and oversight of the AI tool.
+Together, these provisions create both a regulatory inspection right and a documentation obligation — the entity must maintain written policies describing AI tool usage and oversight, and must make the AI tool itself available for Commissioner inspection.

 Statutory Text